 Let’s look at the responses from 180 logistics and freight transportation service buyers from Logistics Management’s “First Annual LTL Study” (recently conducted by Peerless Research Group).

-Here’s what survey respondents see ahead.
+Here’s what survey respondents see ahead

 Regarding LTL contract rates, 78% of the 180 respondents said they expect LTL carriers’ rates to increase from 2022 to 2023, with 19% expecting them to stay the same and only 3% expecting a decrease.

 The survey showed that almost 40% of respondents expect double-digit increases, with 25% expecting a 10% to 14% increase and 13% expecting a rise of 15% or more.
 Roughly 42% of respondents expect an increase in the 5% to 9% range, while 12% expect an increase of less than 5%, and 8% did not know or were unsure.
-Respondents noted that rate-increasing factors from 2022 to 2023 ranged from demand exceeding capacity, fuel increases and surcharges, labor shortages, and driver shortages to inflation, equipment and asset expenses, tightening capacity, and supply chain backlogs and bottlenecks.
+Respondents noted that rate-increasing factors from 2022 to 2023 ranged from demand exceeding capacity, rising fuel costs and fuel surcharges, labor shortages, and driver shortages to inflation, equipment and asset expenses, tightening capacity, and supply chain backlogs and bottlenecks.

 Regarding securing LTL capacity, 50% of survey respondents found it sometimes a problem, while 42% indicated it’s rarely or never a problem, and 8% usually or always had issues.
 Carrier availability, unauthorized accessorial charges, carriers missing same-day pickups, expected delivery time/date delays, driver shortages, terminal shortages and delays, and difficulties finding surge support all thwarted LTL capacity, according to respondents.